 Detached residential dwelling units represent the principal land use on the island.
 Medium and low-density dwellings are the most predominate form of housing.
-In 2020, Approximately 373% are owner-occupied with the remaining 636% being either second homes or rental units.
-Many of the residential areas are characterized by relatively low height profiles, extensive vegetation and a general feeling of open spaces.
+In 2023, 36% are owner-occupied with the remaining 64% being either second homes or rental units.
 While there are properties scattered throughout the island that contain two or three residential units, the major multiple unit complexes are located within either the "Front Beach" area or Wild Dunes.